-Did you know that cardiovascular disease is the greatest threat to the lives of women and men in the world?
+Did you know that cardiovascular disease is the number one killer in the world?
 Women with PCOS commonly experience metabolic syndrome which increases the risk of developing heart disease.
 Metabolic syndrome is a combination of conditions including elevated triglycerides, high “bad” cholesterol, low “good” cholesterol, high blood pressure, obesity, and increased belly fat.

 Fortunately, each day most of us can help decrease our risk of developing heart disease.
 Nutritional intake is important with some evidence suggesting to decrease saturated fats and other evidence to decrease trans fats.
 Decreasing salt intake is also recommended while increasing phytonutrient, fiber-rich foods, like fruits and vegetables.
 Secondly, regular exercise can reduce body weight, blood pressure, “bad ” cholesterol and increase insulin sensitivity.
 In addition, sleep deprivation has been shown to increase the risk of heart disease and related conditions.
 Finally, quitting smoking is the single greatest change one can make to improve their heart and overall health.

-Now you may be wondering where brownies fit into this heart-healthy lifestyle I speak of.
+You may be wondering where brownies fit into a heart-healthy lifestyle.
 Surprisingly, these delicious, fudgy treats are primarily made from black beans and unsweetened cocoa powder!
 Carry on to find out how these two ingredients can make a crowd-pleasing dessert that can support a healthy heart.
 PS.
 The trick is to not reveal the ingredients until AFTER your loved ones have tried the brownies.
 I promise they will be shocked.
 I would love to hear what you do to protect your heart!

 - 1/2 cup unsweetened cocoa powder